What is 2.67552 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 267552 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 267552 are: 1 2 3 4 6 8 9 12 16 18 24 32 36 48 72 96 144 288 929 1858 2787 3716 5574 7432 8361 11148 14864 16722 22296 29728 33444 44592 66888 89184 133776 267552